MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/autopilot-autologin.md

 **Answer** In the Teams Pro Management portal on the Autopilot device page, select **Sync** to initiate an update to the device list.
 Check the "Last synced" time on the page to see if it corresponds to the time the last sync was initiated.
 If it isn't, check your Intune permissions.
 The user initiating the sync must have at least read permissions for the consoles in Intune.

-**Question** Can I use Autopilot to EntraID join the device into one tenant and manually login the Teams Room app to a resource account from another tenant?
+**Question** Can I use Autopilot to EntraID join the device into one tenant and manually log in the Teams Room app to a resource account from another tenant?

 **Answer** No. Using EntraID to join the device isn't a supported scenario.
-When the console attempts to login, it will fail because the device is registered to a different domain than the resource account.
+When the console attempts to log in, it will fail because the device is registered to a different domain than the resource account.